See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Accessibility Services staff are available for consultation with faculty and staff.
 Please contact the office with any questions or concerns regarding services for students with disabilities or creating accessible learning environments.
 Additionally, faculty and staff seeking general information about students with disabilities and the services offered by Accessibility Services are encouraged to explore the Accommodating Students with Disabilities (ASD) in Higher Education Program which is designed to enhance the success of students with disabilities in higher education by providing training and information for faculty and staff.

-While Southeast Missouri State University is interested in providing accommodations for our students with disabilities as the logical outcome of our mission as an institution of higher education, the University is legally obligated to provide these accommodations under two important federal laws.
+While Southeast Missouri State University is interested in providing accommodations for our students with disabilities as part of our university’s mission, the University is legally obligated to provide these accommodations under two important federal laws.

 These two laws are Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.